-Kruskal-Wallis Test in Excel
+Want to Run a Kruskal-Wallis Test in Excel?

-When to Use the Kruskal-Wallis Test
+When Should You Use the Kruskal-Wallis Test?

 A Kruskal-Wallis test is like an Analysis of Variance (ANOVA).
 It is a non-parametric test that compares unmatched groups.
 Samples must be random, independent and five or more per sample.